Supports technical founders in finding product-market fit

 "In the engineering department at Cambridge I spent years collaborating with very good people in computational physics and machine learning, and checking results carefully became second nature.
 When you want to make a claim in science the evidence has to be really solid, so I would always check all my parameters were converged, test for artifacts in the data, compare to baselines, etc. SV taught me a leaner way to be data-driven that's key for startups.
 One of the most valuable things founders can do to improve is making their feedback loops faster.
 We now often go from idea to shipping code to customer feedback to making an important product decision within two weeks.
 I work on building deep learning models, often in uncharted territory, and this rhythm forces me to focus on improving the things that really matter and dropping 'nice-to-haves'.

 I have to be willing to make decisions with only 50% of the data I'd like to have.
 I just can't spend 6-9 months and hours of discussion with collaborators to come to a conclusion.
 I still test things systematically, but I've learned to do it fast and to see when 1-2 data points are enough to prove a point.
-As a CTO I have to be careful where I invest resources, because I just don't have dozens of students to try every permutation.
+SV is a constant sounding board in this process.
+Also, as a CTO I have to be careful where I invest resources, because I just don't have dozens of students to try every permutation.
 SV moved me very far ahead on this learning curve."